 We have an ethical responsibility to make sure everyone can use what we create.
-In my work as an accessibility advocate, web engineer, and educator, I remove barriers to access for myself, and other disabled people like to me.
+In my work as an accessibility advocate and educator, I remove barriers to access for myself, and other disabled people like to me.

-I’m a member of the International Association of Accessibility Professionals, from which I received my CPACC certification.
-I’m also a co-organizer of the Chicago Digital Accessibility and Inclusive Design meetup, one of the largest digital accessibility meetup communities in the world.
+As a member of the International Association of Accessibility Professionals, I received my CPACC certification.
+I’m also a past organizer of the Chicago Digital Accessibility and Inclusive Design meetup, one of the largest digital accessibility meetup communities in the world.

-As the Accessibility Lead at Clique Studios, I educate and guide my team through the process of building websites that are usable by people with disabilities.
+When embedded in an engineering team, I educate and guide developers through the process of building websites that are usable by people with disabilities.
 Accessibility is easier the earlier you integrate it into your process, and so I represent accessibility needs throughout discovery, design, development, and delivery.
 I build the knowledge of my team, as well as educating a wide variety of audiences via talks, workshops, podcasts, and writing.

 Looking to learn more about accessibility or have me speak at your organization?
 Get in touch, and I’ll see how I can help.
 I’m available for a limited amount of mentoring for junior developers and designers looking to grow their personal accessibility skills.